Do Financial Statement Misstatements Facilitate Corporate Acquisitions?

 Linda A. Myers

 Juan Manuel Sanchez

 Texas Tech University

 University of Kansas - Accounting and Information Systems Area

 We investigate the association between corporate acquisition activity and the incidence of income-increasing financial statement misstatements, and we ask whether misstatements facilitate acquisitions.
-For firms that make acquisitions after misstating their financial reports, we find that acquisition announcements typically occur shortly after the first misstated report.
-We also find that the use of stock consideration increases the probability that managers misstate earnings before acquisitions by a substantial amount, and that misstatements beginning before stock-based acquisitions tend to be significantly larger than other misstatements.
-Controlling for restatement severity, we find that stock price reactions to restatement announcements are more negative, by 140 basis points on average, when acquisitions are made during the misstatement period.
-We also find that acquisitions made during misstatement periods are significantly more likely to result in goodwill impairments than are acquisitions made during non-misstatement periods.
-Collectively, these results suggest that managers intentionally inflate earnings in anticipation of acquisitions, and that acquisitions made during misstatement periods are more likely to be value destroying.
+We find that firms misstating their financial statements are more likely to make stock-based acquisitions after the start of the misstatement but are not more likely to make cash-based acquisitions.
+We also find that misstatements beginning before stock-based acquisitions tend to be more serious than other misstatements.
+Moreover, stock price reactions to restatement announcements are more negative, by 280 basis points on average, when stock-based acquisitions were made during the misstatement period.
+We also find that stock-based acquisitions made during misstatement periods are significantly more likely to result in goodwill impairments than are stock-based acquisitions made during non-misstatement periods.
+Collectively, these results suggest that managers exploit earnings overstatements to facilitate acquisitions.

 Keywords: Misstatements, Restatements, Earnings Management, Mergers, Acquisitions

 JEL Classification: G14, G34, M41, M43working papers series

 Date posted: March 27, 2012 ; Last revised: April 25, 2014